The-Brado/fastapi-app-deployment-with-ansible/README.md

 ## Ansible Scripts
 For this project I made use of ansible roles to modularise my script and make it easy to debugg in the case of an error.
-My scripts includes `hosts.ini`, `playbook.yml`, `ansible.cfg`, and different role directory for each aspect of the application
+My scripts includes `hosts.ini`, `playbook.yml`, `ansible.cfg`, and different role directory for each aspect of the application.
+To pass environmental variables and the new configuration for ngix, I used jinja file to actualise thag

 ## Usage
 The command to run the ansible script is `ansible-playbook -i hosts.ini playbook.ynl`